BeechAgency/cso-master-child-st-pius-x/README.md

-All Saints College, Maitland Theme
+St Pius X, Adamstown Theme
 ===

-CSO Master child theme for All Saints College.
-Changes the fonts, colours and school style of the site to be in line with the All Saints' brand.
+CSO Master child theme for St Pius X, Adamstown.
+Changes the fonts, colours and school style of the site to be in line with the St Pius X's brand.

 About
 ---------------